 Performance Goals.
 Because we set target performance goals that we believe represent performance at or above the 50th percentile of our peer group (confirmed through historical analysis), achievement of such goals is designed to pay base salary plus short-term incentive at approximately the 50th percentile of the peer group.
 Should the Company fail to reach target goals, the MIP will pay out to a lesser degree.
-If the threshold goals are not met or the Company fails to meet any of its quarterly financial covenant measures during the year, no payout under the MIP is earned (although some payout may still be made at the Board's discretion).
-Our performance goals for 2009 were EBITDA of \$550.0 million (weighted at 66.6% in the calculation) and cash flow before debt reduction of \$170 million (weighted at 33.3% in the calculation).
+If the threshold goals are not met or the Company fails to meet any of its quarterly financial covenant measures during the year, no payout under the MIP is earned.
+Our performance goals for 2011 were EBITDA of \$618.0 million (weighted at 66.6% in the calculation) and cash flow before debt reduction of \$220.0 million (weighted at 33.3% in the calculation).
 Achieving these performance goals would present an opportunity for a MIP award at target.
-The payout for performance at 90% of our EBITDA and cash flow goals was set at 50% of target, and no payout would be earned for performance at or below 85% of our EBITDA and cash flow goals.
-The payout for performance at 110% or more of our EBITDA and cash flow goals (after appropriate accrual for the greater compensation expense) was set at a maximum of 200% of target.
+The payout for performance at 95% of our EBITDA and 90% of cash flow goals was set at 50% of target, and no payout would be earned for performance at or below 85% of our EBITDA target.
+The payout for performance at 105% or more of our EBITDA and 110% of cash flow goals (after appropriate accrual for the greater compensation expense) was set at a maximum of 200% of target.

-Actual Short-Term Incentive Payouts for 2009.
-Actual short-term incentive payouts for 2009 are shown in the Non-Equity Incentive Plan Compensation column of the Summary Compensation Table.
-Based on the Company's performance with respect to both its EBITDA and cash flow before debt reduction performance goals, the Committee and the Board of Directors approved payouts under the MIP at up to 200% of the target level, depending upon individual performance.
+Actual Short-Term Incentive Payouts for 2011.
+Actual short-term incentive payouts for 2011 are shown in the Non-Equity Incentive Plan Compensation column of the Summary Compensation Table.
+Based on the

+Company's performance with respect to both its EBITDA and cash flow before debt reduction performance goals, the Committee and the Board of Directors approved payouts under the MIP at up to 68% of the target level, subject to adjustment for divisional and individual performance.